-Each student in the MSFRM Program must complete an Experiential Learning Requirement (ELR).
-The ELR is perhaps the most important way the Program delivers on the "Real World Approach to Risk Management Theory."
+Each student in the MSFRM Program must complete a Capstone Project and an Experiential Learning Requirement (ELR).
+These are the two most important ways the Program delivers on the "Real World Approach to Risk Management Theory."

 Capstone Group Projects

-Participation in a company-sponsored risk management project that has been approved by Program Staff.
-Submission of a final report to the Program Staff is required and must be approved by the Program Director or his designate.
+Participation in a company-sponsored risk management project that has been approved by the Academic Director.
+Submission of a final report to the Academic Director is required.

 The Capstone Project runs like a consulting job.
 The MSFRM Program receives projects from many companies in a variety of sectors.
 These projects are challenging and provide a tangible link between academic learning and their applications in the business world.
 Through these projects, students gain exposure to real risk management situations and challenges that company executives and corporations encounter.
 Students enhance their presentation skills through face-to-face personal dealings with practitioners in the field of risk management.